 All staff will receive annual safeguarding training and update briefings as appropriate.
+Recently, our staff were given training on this new Safeguarding Policy by our external commissioned expert on 23rd June 2025.

 Key staff will undertake more specialist safeguarding training as agreed by the governing body.